Mayor's Garden Contest

 - prize packages from the Parks Department and other sponsors at an awards ceremony in August in the Public Garden.

-Mayor Walsh will recognize Garden Contest Hall of Fame inductees this year.
+Mayor Walsh will recognize Garden Contest Hall of Fame inductees at the awards ceremony.
 To be eligible for the Hall of Fame, a gardener must have won three or more times.

 The contest is only for Boston residents who are amateur gardeners.
 But, businesses and other groups can submit an entry in our “Storefront, Organization, or Main Street District Garden” category.General information